anconprotocol/protocol-v1.5/README.md

 ### Distributed Data Query

 Previously, we propose Dag-chain-redux as a way to consolidate indexing using smart contracts events.
 While this will work in server side scenarios it does not cover client side or light client nodes like browsers or smartphones.
-It also does not have any compatability with for example enterprise ethereum trusted offchain computing specification.
+It also does not have any compatibility with for example enterprise ethereum trusted offchain computing specification.

 ### Incomplete Dag syncronization

 Currently Ancon Protocol v1 only synchronizes with IPFS pinning services.
-While Ancon Protocol is compatible with GraphGync it will only work for server side scenarios because the current GraphSync is only available with Go Language SDKs.
+While Ancon Protocol is compatible with Graphsync it will only work for server side scenarios because the current Graphsync is only available with Go Language SDKs.

 ### Partial suppport for offchain computation